s-oshitade/web-dev-notes/myWebDevNotes.md

 ```
 Using tables for layouts is not a great idea.
 There are more powerful tools.
 Note that you can easily introduce padding in your tables by using the cellspacing property, e.g. `<table cellspacing="20">`.

 `The various sub-elements for tables are valuable when styling with CSS.
-Tables can also be used for layouts including images, texts, and so on.` The code used in my basic html-based exercise site illustrates the use of tables (and forms). https://s-oshitade.github.io/html-personal-site/.
+Tables can also be used for layouts including images, texts, and so on.` The code used in my basic html-based exercise site illustrates the use of tables (and forms). https://github.com/s-oshitade/html-personal-site.
-Right-click and view the source code.
-Be sure to review official docs for tables.

 ## HTML FORMS

+### Official docs - https://devdocs.io/html/element/form .
+To be reviewed!
+Sample from my exercise: https://github.com/s-oshitade/html-personal-site/blob/main/contact.html `(Lines 16 - 24)`

+Angela Yu on forms - 1: https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/12287490#questions

+Angela Yu on forms - 2: https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/12287496#questions